bestiebae/POLI-179-instagram-popularity/README.md

   - K-means Clustering:

 ### Conclusion
+This study reveals that Instagram posts by U.S. politicians featuring personal, nonpolitical settings, their faces, and emotional expressions significantly boost engagement, as mea- sured by likes and comments.
+The preference for personalized content highlights users’ desire for relatable portrayals of politicians.
+Notably, politicians’ faces, particularly larger ones displaying positive emotions, drive higher engagement.
+The use of computer vision and clustering techniques to analyze visual data offers valuable insights for political com- munication strategies on social media.
+The methods employed in the original study are very easily transferable and expanded upon with other image sets and are good for noticing pat- terns in visual data.
+These findings suggest that personal and emotional visual content is crucial for enhancing audience interaction on Instagram.
+In conclusion, this research underscores the importance of visual personalization in en- hancing audience engagement on Instagram for U.S. politicians.
+By showcasing personal, relatable, and emotionally engaging content, politicians can foster stronger connections with their followers.
+The study’s use of computer vision and clustering techniques to an- alyze large-scale visual data provides a robust framework for future research in political communication.
+Future studies should explore the effects of personalized content across different social media platforms and consider how these strategies impact voter perceptions and behaviors beyond social media engagement.

 # References
 Bossetta, M. (2023, October 3).
 Cross-Platform Emotions and Audience Engagement in Social Media Political Campaigning: Comparing Candidates’ Facebook and Instagram Images in the 2020 US Election.
 Retrieved from osf.io/g69tr